Page of the United States House of Representatives: 2006 Mark Foley scandal

-The Mark Foley scandal involved the former Republican congressman Mark Foley of Florida, who sent emails and instant messages of a sexual nature to several former congressional pages.
-Page Board Chairman John Shimkus said "that in late 2005 he learned — through information passed along by Rodney Alexander's office — about an e-mail exchange in which Foley asked about the youngster's well-being after Hurricane Katrina, and requested a photograph."
+The Mark Foley scandal involved the former Republican U.S. Representative Mark Foley of Florida, who sent e-mails and instant messages of a sexual nature to several former congressional House pages.
+Page Board Chairman John Shimkus said "that in late 2005 he learned — through information passed along by Rodney Alexander's office — about an e-mail exchange in which Foley asked about the youngster's well-being after Hurricane Katrina (August 2005), and requested a photograph."

-After this revelation, other congressional pages came forward with similar stories about Congressman Foley.
-Graphic conversations between Foley and several pages using AOL Instant Messenger were released by ABC News on September 29, 2006; Foley resigned the same day.
-United States Secretary of Transportation Ray LaHood (R-IL) later suggested suspending the program.
+After this revelation, other congressional House pages came forward with similar stories about Congressman Foley.
+Graphic conversations between Foley and several pages using the internet computer messaging system AOL Instant Messenger were released by TV network ABC News on September 29, 2006; Foley then resigned that same day.
+United States Secretary of Transportation Ray LaHood (Republican-Illinois) later suggested suspending the program.

-Rep. Sue Kelly, who was Chairwoman of the Page Board from 1998 to 2001, was caught up in the scandal when three pages said she was aware of Foley's inappropriate attention toward pages during her tenure.
+Rep. Sue Kelly, who was Chairwoman of the Page Board from 1998 to 2001, was caught up in the scandal when three pages said she was aware of Representative Foley's inappropriate attention toward pages during her tenure.